LogtalkDotOrg/logtalk3/library/format/NOTES.md

 Only some of the supported Prolog backends provide implementations of the `format/2-3` predicates that allow using not only an atom or a list of character codes for the format string (as de facto standard) but also using a list of characters.
-These currently include ECLiPSe, GNU Prolog, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, and YAP.
+These currently include ECLiPSe, GNU Prolog, XVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, and YAP.
 Therefore, when wide portability is sought, atoms must be used for the format specifier argument as they bypass any dependency on the `double_quotes` standard Prolog flag.